Zilliqa/delegated_staking/README.md

 using `same` for the second argument to leave the commission percentage unchanged and `true` for the third argument.
 Replacing the second argument with `same` and the third argument with `false` only displays the current commission rate.

 ## Validator Activation
-If you node's account has enough ZIL for the minimum stake required, you can activate your node as a validator with a deposit of e.g. 10 million ZIL.
+If your node's account has enough ZIL for the minimum stake required, you can activate your node as a validator with a deposit of e.g. 10 million ZIL.
 Run
 ```bash
 cast send --legacy --value 10000000ether --rpc-url http://localhost:4201 --private-key $PRIVATE_KEY \
 0x7a0b7e6d24ede78260c9ddbd98e828b0e11a8ea2 "deposit(bytes,bytes,bytes)" \